simongregersen/thyultra/content.en/_index.md

 ![banner](/images/banner3.jpg)

-**Cold Hawaii Ultra** is the dream of the ultimate Danish ultra and trail running experience through Denmark's wildest, roughest, and most astonishing nature.
+**Cold Hawaii Ultra** is the dream of the ultimate Danish ultra and trail running experience through some of Denmark's wildest, roughest, and most astonishing nature.
 The race takes place

 &nbsp;&nbsp;&nbsp;&nbsp; **20th September 2025**